pursuit-curriculum/unit-full-stack-web-development/intro-to-express-response/README.md

 Thus far, you've built applications for the client side of the internet.
 Today you'll begin learning how to make servers that take requests from the client and generate responses.

 Recall that when you created forms and had a user send data, it was only stored temporarily.
-Back-ends (with databases) will let you store data in a persistent way.
+Back-ends (with databases) will let you persistently store data.
 You've also used third-party APIs.
 Now, you'll be able to learn how to build your own API.

-Servers are computers that run specific software.
+Remember, servers are computers that run specific software.
 The servers are always on; they constantly listen for requests and respond.

 ![client server, request response](./assets/client-server.png)